docascode/vscode-docs-build/README.md

 ### Inconsistent results between real-time validation and full-repository validation.

-These inconsistent results come from two situations: the currently edited file needs validation results from other files and the currently edited file affects other files' validation results.
+These inconsistent results mainly come from two situations: the currently edited file needs validation results from other files and the currently edited file affects other files' validation results.
 The real-time validation now will only validates the open files.
 Therefore, some inconsistent results will show when the files related to these two situations are not opened.

 Inconsistent results caused by the currently edited file needs validation results from other files:

 - publish-url-conflict
 - output-path-conflict
+- Content or Metadata uniqueness
     - duplicate-uid
     - xref-property-conflict
     - moniker-overlapping
-- bookmark-not-found
     - duplicate-title
     - altText-duplicate
     - duplicate-h1
-- Metadata uniqueness
-- Orphan module unit
+    - ...
-- Redirection file
+- bookmark-not-found
+- Validation on hierarchy (for example `unit-no-module-parent`)

 Inconsistent results caused by the currently edited file affects other files' validation results: